 The whole idea is that your littler ones have a lot to say, but don’t have the skills to write down all the creative things in their heads yet.
 So you as the parent you “Jot It Down” for them!

 We are using it this year in addition to our Dart literature guides by Brave Writer.
 This combo makes up our language arts.
+If you want to see exactly which grammar concepts are covered in various Darts, read this post.

 We use Jot It Down about once a week.
 It will leave you with a few really special childhood keepsakes to file away!
 I can’t wait to show you a few we have done.